3rd Mechanized Corps (1940 formation): Border battles

 Thanks to the dispersion of the corps before the invasion, the first German airstrikes against its permanent bases struck empty barracks.
 However, the 11th Army took direct control of the 84th Motorized Division in midday of 22 June, leaving the corps with only the corps troops and the 2nd Tank Division for the rest of its operations.
 At 16:00, Solyankin received orders to concentrate his division in the Raseiniai area for a counterattack against the German breakthrough.
 Under the cover of darkness, the 2nd Tank Division reached Jonava.
 However, the vanguard of its 4th Tank Regiment was stopped there by refugees blocking the roads.
 Behind the 4th Tank Regiment, the 3rd Tank Regiment changed its route to cross the bridge over the Neris, proceeding along the route of Jonava, Raseiniai, and Tilsit.
 The division advanced along rural roads, avoiding German airstrikes by moving only at night and maintaining strict radio silence.
 Left with nothing but the corps motorcycle regiment, the corps headquarters joined the 2nd Tank Division on the night of 23 June.
 At the same time, Colonel Pavel Poluboyarov, head of the armored forces of the Northwestern Front (formed from the district on the outbreak of the war), tasked the corps with counterattacking to the west.

+The Corps was heavily engaged in the first battles of Operation Barbarossa, particularly during the Baltic Operation (1941) and at the Battle of Raseiniai.